 Saint Joseph Hall offers additional housing for first- and second-year students.

 Saint Catherine Hall is a residence facility for juniors and seniors that accommodates 84 students.
-Saint Catherine Hall features the latest in on-campus living, including a number of lounge areas, exercise areas, and a first-floor central lounge with a fireplace, meeting areas, and big-screen television.
+Saint Catherine Hall features the latest in on-campus living, including several lounge areas, exercise areas, and a first-floor central lounge with a fireplace, meeting areas, and big-screen television.
 The Mercy Garden, a community vegetable garden maintained by GCU, is adjacent to Saint Catherine Hall.

 Mercy Hall is home to members of the University Honors Program.
 The coed residence, where each room includes a private bath, houses approximately 50 students who can take advantage of a spacious first-floor common area.
 Mercy Hall connects to the Dorothy Marron University Community Chapel.

-The Dining Hall, where students, faculty, and staff can gather for a meal, is located in the Raymond Hall Complex, and the Court Café, a pay-as-you-go alternative, is located in the Patrick and Julia Gavan Student Lounge, just east of the library.
+The Dining Hall, where students, faculty, and staff can gather for a meal, is located in the Raymond Hall Complex, and the Café at GCU, a pay-as-you-go alternative, is located in the Patrick and Julia Gavan Student Lounge, just east of the library.

 Lakewood Avenue Buildings

 Made of brick, beige stucco, terra cotta, and marble, Kingscote was constructed in 1901 for George Jay Gould’s son Kingdon Gould.
-Designed in the same Georgian style as the Mansion, Kingscote is so impressive on its own that people often mistake it for the Mansion.
-Kingscote houses the Office of the President as well as the Office of Institutional Advancement and the Office of Marketing and Communications.
-Hamilton Hall, located behind Kingscote on Seventh Street, houses classrooms, offices, and the Georgian Court–Hackensack Meridian Health School of Nursing.
+Designed in the same Georgian style as the Mansion, Kingscote is so impressive that people often mistake it for the Mansion.
+Kingscote houses the Office of the President as well as Mission Integration, Human Resources, and the Office of Institutional Advancement.
+Hamilton Hall, located behind Kingscote on Seventh Street, houses classrooms, skills labs, and offices for the Hackensack Meridian Health School of Nursing and Wellness at GCU.